System Design Space

 Multi-Agent Systems

-Role separation, multi-agent coordination, and architecture trade-offs (including A2A context).
+Role separation, multi-agent coordination, and the price of added architectural complexity, including A2A scenarios.

 Chapter components:

-• Role patterns: planner, researcher, executor, reviewer, and handoff rules.
+• Role patterns: planner, researcher, executor, reviewer, and handoff rules between them.

-• Coordination topologies: hub-and-spoke, peer-to-peer, and hierarchical supervisors.
+• Coordination topologies: a central coordinator, peer-to-peer collaboration, and hierarchical supervision.

 • State alignment across agents: shared context, messaging protocols, and conflict handling.

-• Key risks: cascading failures, traceability complexity, and infrastructure cost growth.
+• Key risks: cascading failures, difficult traceability, and higher infrastructure cost.

 Where engineering risks show up